 Cillian explains, “Through my course, I have already done work experience with a company I really like.
 This also means I am a ‘known quantity’ to them, so that when I apply to their graduate programme, I immediately go to the second interview stage.
 While I am also applying to other companies, I am hopeful of joining their graduate programme.
 Ultimately, I see myself returning to do a Master’s, but I think a graduate programme will provide me with broad experience and an understanding of the working world.”

-Adam and Cillian completed the Higher Certificate in Business at NCI (NC103) after adding it to their Level 6/7 CAO preferences.
+Cillian completed the Higher Certificate in Business at NCI (NC103) after adding it to his Level 6/7 CAO preferences.
 If you have any questions about this course, you can get in touch with our School Liaison Officer Karen by emailing karen.campbell@ncirl.ie and she will be happy to help.